yashkhetade/JavaMicroservices/Microservices.md

 One MS will send message to Message Broker then message broker to another MS

 ## Famous Message Brokers are RABBITMQ and apache KAFKA

+## When to use Microservices (MS) ?

+### In case of large enterprise applications like banking applications eg yono sbi we can use